-Posted by Arctic Wolf on May 11, 2015
+Posted by Arctic Wolf on May 9, 2016

 Here is a link to my full review:

 Posted by Arctic Wolf on April 30, 2016

-Bulleit Rye Frontier Whiskey is bottled at 45% alcohol by volume and (according to the Bulleit website) the spirit is a straight whiskey produced from a heavy rye mashbill (95 % rye) which also contains a small amount of malted barley (5 %).
+Bulleit Small Batch 95 Rye Frontier Whiskey (bottled as Bulleit Frontier Rye Whisky in Canada) is bottled at 45% alcohol by volume and (according to the Bulleit website) the spirit is a straight whiskey produced from a heavy rye mashbill (95 % rye) which also contains a small amount of malted barley (5 %).
 The whiskey carries no age statement, however based upon my tastings I would estimate the age of the spirit to be in the range of 5 years old with some of the whiskey possibly older, and some of the whiskey possibly younger.

 Here is a link to my full review:

-“… full of sappy new wood smells of both oak and cedar with accents of fresh rye bread.
-Dusty dry grain and honeycomb are is evident as well.
-There is a sense of fresh tobacco and some light baking spices (vanilla, ginger and cinnamon) and maple syrup as well.
-As the glass sits, the woody oak builds, some bittersweet chocolate reaches up and more rye and rye spice well up into the breezes …”
+“… Dusty dry grain and honeycomb are evident.
+There is a sense of fresh tobacco with some light baking spices (vanilla, ginger and cinnamon) and maple syrup.
+As the glass sits, woody oak smells build, some bittersweet chocolate drifts into the air and more rye grain and rye spice well up into the breezes …”

-Please enjoy my review!
+Please enjoy the review.

 Posted in American Whiskey, Whisk(e)y, Whisk(e)y Review | Tagged: 95 Rye Whiskey, Bulleit, Diageo, Review | 4 Comments »

 Posted by Arctic Wolf on March 1, 2016

-Posted by Arctic Wolf on April 10, 2015
+Posted by Arctic Wolf on February 15, 2016

 Here is a link to my full review: